habedi/multi-vector-hnsw/benches/README.md

 Note that the command must be run inside this directory (`benches`).

+> [!NOTE]
+> You also can use `make bench-data` to download the benchmark datasets automatically.
+> However, you need to have [huggingface-cli](https://huggingface.co/docs/huggingface_hub/en/guides/cli) installed.
-For convenience, you can use the [pyproject.toml](../pyproject.toml) file to set up a Python environment with the required dependencies, including `huggingface_hub`.
+> You can set up a Python environment with `huggingface-cli` using the provided [pyproject.toml](../pyproject.toml) file.